GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/close`

     - Description: Allows to close any ticket.
 Upon successful completion of the request, the ticket status will be "CLOSED"
-    - Request body: changedBy and description.
+    - Request body: changedBy and an optional description.

       ```
       {
         "changedBy":"CUSTOMER"
-        "description": "I encountered the same issue again after the ticket was closed."
+        "description": ""
       }
       ```